buhion/james-test/README.md

 Similar to a raw table manager, a reporting table manager uses a Kafka topic as an input.
 In the case of a raw table manager, it uses a Kafka topic that is populated by and AWS DMS task, while for a reporting table manager, it uses a Kafka topic that is populated by a DMS emulator.

 Since a DMS emulators mimics an AWS DMS task and populates a Kafka topic with messages with a similar format used by an AWS DMS task, the approach used by a reporting table manager is very similar to a raw table manager.

+About James Buhion
+James Buhion is a Christian IT Specialist.
+James Buhion's activity are: reads and studies the Bible.
+James Buhion works in ISD.